×

 Yes, one way out of a long-term car loan is to refinance it to a shorter term by applying with a new lender.

-Recommended providers of 84-month auto loans
+Which are the recommended providers of 84-month auto loans?

 • PenFed Credit Union